 A Glimpse Into What’s Possible

 A lot of breakthrough results can be achieved when creative and departmental silos are interrupted.
-A marketing-centered approach means formulating critical messaging and stories from the outset alongside the art, asking important questions about project goals and audience relationships, rather than as an add-on or afterthought that is outside of and secondary to the art.
+In this instance, a creative problem-solving approach means formulating critical messaging and stories from the outset alongside the program, asking important questions about project goals and audience relationships, rather than as an add-on or afterthought that is outside of and secondary to the art.
 Perhaps most encouraging about this methodology is that it needn’t require additional or new resources.
 Instead, just a handful of already imaginative and experienced professionals that trust and respect each other enough to enjoy wrestling through fresh ideas together.